bxdoan/bxdoan/README.md

 <div align="center">

-> You can’t use up creativity.
-The more you use, the more you have.
+> If you can’t do something, then don’t.
+Focus on what you can.

-> — Maya Angelou —
+> — Shiroe —

 </div>